Kurento/kurento-tutorial-java/kurento-hello-world-repository/README.md

 Copyright © 2013-2016 [Kurento].
 Licensed under [LGPL v2.1 License].

-kurento-hello-world-recording
+kurento-hello-world-repository
 =============================
-Kurento Java Tutorial: Hello World (WebRTC in loopback) with recording.
+Kurento Java Tutorial: Hello World (WebRTC in loopback) with recording, and metadata storage thorugh the Repository API.

 Requires a running instance of [Kurento Repository Server][repository] so that the streamed media (from webcam and microphone) is recorded and played by